v-karin/DisTab/README.md

 </div>

 ## Overview
-This is the official implementation for [**DisTab: Deep Tabular Learning via Distillation and Language Guidance**](https://openreview.net/pdf?id=p6KIteShzf).
+This is the official implementation for [**Deep Tabular Learning via Distillation and Language Guidance**](https://openreview.net/pdf?id=p6KIteShzf) (DisTab).
 DisTab is based on transformer architectures, and leverages distillation pre-training and language-guided embeddings for robust peformance.
 The repository provides sample code and usage guide.

 ## Requirements
 Key dependencies include PyTorch, PyTorch Lightning, OpenML, AutoGluon, gin-config, scikit-learn, and pandas.

 ## Datasets
 We preprocess several [datasets](https://drive.google.com/file/d/1P26lMRBLFpbgmTlXoAelGvtqQcfJn045/view?usp=sharing) from OpenML for running DisTab.
 The pre-processed datasets include the language-guided embeddings as described in the paper, using [Llama-3-8B](https://www.llama.com/llama-downloads/) as the embedding model.
-To use the datasets, download them into the `dataset` folder, origanized as follows:
+To use the datasets, download and unzip them under the repo. `dataset` folder should be created and origanized as follows:

 ```
 dataset